 - 2 ½ tablespoons liquor like brandy, rum, or vodka

 - 1 tablespoon water

 - In the meantime, beat the egg white until stiff.
 When the dough as cooled, stir/knead in the stiff egg white, baking soda and liquor.

-- Cut out desired shapes, place on a baking sheet and decorate with nuts and seeds, if desired.
+- Cut out desired shapes.
+Dip the cookie cutter in flour between cuts.
+Place the cookie cut outs on a baking sheet and decorate with nuts and seeds, if desired.

 - Bake one sheet at a time for about 15 minutes.
 Smaller shapes may bake faster, larger ones take longer.
 The cookies are done when the tops are opaque and the bottoms slightly browned.

 - In a small bowl whisk together the egg yolks and water.
 Pull the finished cookies from the oven, and immediately brush each cookie with a thin layer of the egg wash.